vuestorefront/vue-storefront/packages/core/docs/composables/use-content.md

 # `useContent`

-`useContent` is typically a composable used for a CMS integration and is user together with `<RenderContent>` component.
+`useContent` is typically a composable used for a CMS integration and is used together with `<RenderContent>` component.

 ## When to use it?